yonglin-wang/temporal-relation-annotation/README.md

     $ git push origin phase1_annotator1
     ```

-CAVEAT: Tags are not mutable, and you cannot make a change under an existing TAG, you have to delete and recreate your TAG:
+CAVEAT: Tags are not mutable, and you cannot make a change under an EXISTING tag, you have to delete and recreate your TAG:

 \_d.
 Delete and recreate the tag:
 ```